 Does your internal audit team struggle to battle audit fatigue?
 Are your audit customers disengaged or resentful because audits drag on for months with little relevant output?
 Choosing the right approach can help internal audit be recognized as a trusted advisor, promote customer engagement, and lead to more productive and insightful outcomes.
+Here are tips and techniques for five risk-based auditing approaches to alleviate audit fatigue for audit customers and position internal audit as a value-adding service provider for the organization.

 Traditionally, internal audit has embraced a controls-based approach that inspects and verifies that compliance and financial controls are operating according to an established set of criteria.
 Increasingly, audit departments are turning to risk-based approaches, driven by a more forward-looking perspective aimed at addressing potential risks that could prevent an organization from achieving its objectives.